 Family planning You pay A range of voluntary family planning services limited to surgery, medicine and IUDs.
-PPO: 10% of the Plan allowance (No deductible) Surgery limited to (See Surgical benefits Section 5(b)):Voluntary sterilization Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) • Surgery to implant contraceptives (such as Norplant) Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Overseas Providers: 10% of the Plan allowance (No deductible) when you reside overseas Medicine and IUDs limited to:Injectable contraceptive drugs (such as Depo provera) PPO: 10% of the Plan allowance (No deductible on surgery) Intrauterine devices (IUDs)Diaphragms Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Note: We cover FDA-approved drugs, prescriptions, and devices for birth control covered under the Prescription drug benefit in Section 5(f).
-Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Overseas Providers: 10% of the Plan allowance (No deductible on surgery) when you reside overseas Not covered: All charges. • reversal of voluntary surgical sterilization genetic counseling Infertility services Diagnosis and treatment of infertility, except as shown in Not covered , includes: PPO: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 • Initial diagnostic tests and procedures done only to identify the cause of infertility; Non-PPO: 30% of the Plan allowance and • Fertility drugs, hormone therapy and related services; and any difference between our allowance and the billed amount until benefits stop at \$5,000 • Medical or surgical procedures done to create or enhance fertility. and all charges after the Plan's maximum payment of \$5,000 Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.
-Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Overseas Providers: 10% of the Plan allowance until benefits stop at \$5,000 when you reside overseas and all charges after the Plan's maximum payment of \$5,000
+PPO: 10% of the Plan allowance (No deductible) Surgery limited to (See Surgical benefits Section 5(b)):Voluntary sterilization Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) • Surgery to implant contraceptives Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when yo reside in a PPO area or outside the United States Medicine and IUDs limited to:Injectable contraceptive drugs (such as Depo provera) PPO: 10% of the Plan allowance (No deductible on surgery) • Intrauterine devices (IUDs) and diaphragms to include fitting, inserting or removing Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery Note: We cover FDA-approved drugs, prescriptions, and devices for birth control under Prescription drug benefits in Section 5(f).
+Note: We cover surgical procedures under Surgical procedures in Section 5(b).
+Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Providers outside the United States: 10% of the Plan allowance (No deductible on surgery) when you reside in a PPO area or outside the United States Not covered: • Reversal of voluntary surgical sterilization • Genetic counseling All charges.
+Infertility services Diagnosis and treatment of infertility, except as shown in Not covered, includes:Initial diagnostic tests and procedures done only to identify the cause of PPO: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Initial diagnostic tests and procedures done only to identify the cause of infertility; Fertility drugs, hormone therapy and related services; and Medical or surgical procedures done to create or enhance fertility.
+Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Providers outside the United States: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 when you reside in a PPO area or outside the United States